 The most direct way to add timberland to your investment portfolio is to purchase the land outright.
 However, the cost and overhead of direct ownership of timberland is simply too onerous for most individual investors to consider.
 Buying stock in a timber company is the best way for the individual or institutional investor to enjoy the safety and high returns of timber without the problems inherent in buying and managing timber property directly.

 One option is to buy stock in a publicly traded timber company, but these stocks typically pay dividends of around 4%.
 A smaller company that manages high-value tropical hardwoods, such as Panama Teak Forestry, can offer much better returns.
 Even though teak requires more intensive management than woods such as pine and fir, teak has a growth rate twice that of pine or fir and a value of more than twice that of those two woods.
-The value of Panama Teak Forestry stock has risen more than 15% annually since the company was established, exceeding our 12% annual value growth projections.
+The value of Panama Teak Forestry stock has risen more than 10% annually since the company was established.

 Every American "consumes" a 100-foot tree every year.
 Picture yourself looking through paper documents, sitting at a wooden table, in a wooden chair, in a room trimmed with wood, in a home or office that is probably framed in, well, wood.
 Are there alternative materials that could be used?
 Of course.
 But the use of wood around the world is increasing, not diminishing, despite the availability of alternative materials.

 There is no reason, however, to picture large timber companies leveling the world´s forests with abandon.
 Although slash-and-burn and clear cutting still occur around the world, this practice is discouraged by progressive governments and by responsible forestry companies.
 Today´s forestry science is highly advanced, allowing companies to manage timber as a sustainable, ecologically sound crop.
 Well-managed timber companies can create jobs and provide excellent returns to investors while helping to sequester carbon and preserve the environment.